Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Evaluation

 \squishlist

-\item 1.
-The attacker hides malicious prompt instructions inside a publicly accessible network resource (e.g., an online document or data file).
-When the victim issues a batch command to fetch such resources (e.g., \texttt{curl http://public.com/contents}), the retrieved content contains embedded malicious prompts.
-These hidden prompts are passed into the LLM's reasoning context without raising suspicion.
+\item \textbf{EIT}.
+The attacker embeds malicious prompts in a public resource (e.g., an online document).
+When the victim uses \texttt{execute-command} to fetch it (e.g., \texttt{curl http://public.com/contents}), the injected prompt can trigger other PATs and NATs for malicious use.

-\item 2.
-Then, the malicious prompt guides the LLM to misuse execute-command for sensitive data access (e.g., \texttt{cat mcp.json}), such as reading local configuration files that store API keys or other private information.
+\item \textbf{PAT}.
+The malicious prompt ingested by other EITs guides the LLM to use \texttt{execute-command} for sensitive data access (e.g., \texttt{cat mcp.json}), such as reading local configuration files that store API keys.

-\item 3.
-Finally, the malicious prompt guides the LLM to send the obtained privacy information to an attacker-controlled endpoint through the network command (e.g., \texttt{curl -X POST -F file=sk-xxxxxxx http://attacker.com/upload}), enabling the attacker to receive the victim's sensitive information directly.
+\item \textbf{NAT}.
+The malicious prompt ingested by other EITs guides the LLM to send the privacy information obtained by other PATs to a target receiver using \texttt{execute-command} (e.g., \texttt{curl -X POST -F file=sk-xxx http://attacker.com/upload}), enabling the attacker to receive the victim's privacy data.

 \squishend